pfrazee/json-lz/README.md

 Sometimes there are competing vocabularies that encode the same data.
 If you think you can still use the data, you can transform the data to fit the vocabulary/structure you use.
 This is sometimes called "munging" the data.

-In this example, you have two "RSVP" vocabularies.
+For example, suppose you have two "RSVP" vocabularies.

 The `'bobs-rsvps'` schema looks like:

 ```
 {"rsvp": {"requested": true, "deadlineDate": "..."}}